t-d-k/LibreCrypt/docs/FAQ.md

  <a name="aq_1"></a>
 *Q: What do the numbers and letters after a hash name mean?*

-*A:* When required to choose which hash you wish to use, DoxBox will present you with a list of all hashes that are provided by the DoxBox drivers installed.
+*A:* When required to choose which hash you wish to use, LibreCrypt will present you with a list of all hashes that are provided by the LibreCrypt drivers installed.
 These lists will display hash names in the format:

 > *&lt;hash name&gt;* (**&lt;hash length&gt;**/**&lt;block size&gt;**)